PelionIoT/ref-wem-firmware/README.md

     ...
 ```

 You can also change the configuration at runtime by using a serial console.
-See the section on serial commands for help with connecting to and using the console.
-See the section on Wi-Fi commissioning for the relevant keystore options.
+See the section ["Serial command help"](#serial-command-help)  for help with connecting to and using the console.
+See the section on ["Wi-Fi commissioning"](#wi-fi-commissioning) for the relevant keystore options.

 ### <a name="GetDevCert"></a>Downloading a developer certificate